-You’ll want to treat one of these anyway, because they can spread and become very serious.
+You’ll want to treat one of these because they can spread and become very serious.

 These are sometimes characterized by itching or burning at the tip of the penis.

-Allergies and sensitivity to chemicals or soaps can cause an inflammation of the skin on the penis, especially for men who are uncircumcised.
+Allergies and sensitivity to chemicals or soaps can cause an inflammation of the skin on the penis, especially for uncircumcised men.

-If you have genital herpes, a sore on your penis can make for very painful sex; it’s better for the healing process to refrain from sex in any case.
-Also, such sores are extremely infectious.
+If you have genital herpes, a sore on your penis can make for excruciating sex; it’s better for the healing process to refrain from sex.
+Also, such sores are highly infectious.

-These scaly, red patches may be treated with low-potency steroid creams and are not infectious.
+These scaly, red patches are not infectious and may be treated with low-potency steroid creams.

-In this condition, the foreskin is too tight to be completely retracted over the head of the penis.
+In this condition, the foreskin is too tight to be retracted entirely over the head of the penis.